-"When guests walk up to our home, I want them to instantly feel that doo-is-always-open vibe—and that starts with a welcoming front porch," explains Bishop.
+"When guests walk up to our home, I want them to instantly feel that 'door-is-always-open' vibe, and that starts with a welcoming front porch," explains Bishop.
 "Outside spaces are just as vital as interiors, considering how much time we spend outdoors all year long.
-Whether it be for casual hangtime or solo daydreaming, you have to be comfortable.
-I encourage our clients to make strong investments in quality, long-lasting outdoor furnishings.
+Whether it be for casual hang-time or solo daydreaming, you have to be comfortable."
+When it comes to styling your porch and front exterior, be sure to choose cohesive color schemes and inviting furniture.
+"I encourage our clients to make strong investments in quality, long-lasting outdoor furnishings.
 If folks feel welcomed even before you open the front door, just imagine how they'll feel inside."

 Always Have Fresh Greenery

-"Use fresh flowers, never faux," warns Bishop.
+"Use fresh flowers, never faux," says Bishop.
 "Southerners take pride in landscaping and gardens.
-I'm always a fan of bringing the outside in.
-Just like design trends, blooms change with the season, and I welcome a chance to rotate new arrangements in and out.
+I'm always a fan of bringing the outside in."
+While it might be tempting to opt for those faux varieties that stay fresh year-round, the magic is in the smell of fresh blooms and air-cleaning plants.
+"Just like design trends, blooms change with the season, and I welcome a chance to rotate new arrangements in and out.
 Even if you don't have access to fresh flowers, tree branches, palms, and sprays from your yard instantly fill a room and add life."

 Mix the Old With the New

 "A lot of our clients are looking for something new, but new things don't always offer that patina and depth I crave in a room," adds Bishop.
 "I'm a sucker for family heirlooms, antique rugs, art, and vintage accessories.
-My home is stockpiled with all kinds of special finds.
-Good design doesn't happen overnight, so taking the time to furnish a space with authentic, charming treasures really does add to a room.
+My home is stockpiled with all kinds of special finds."
+If you don't have an array of vintage pieces ready on hand, look to your family's heirlooms or antique markets to find décor with a personality of its own.
+"Good design doesn't happen overnight, so taking the time to furnish a space with authentic, charming treasures really does add to a room.
 Believe me: Intertwining storytelling pieces into your design makes for instant conversation and lasting impressions."